SafetyFilter¶

 - Proxy layer: Response body and headers are masked before returning to the client

-- MCP tool layer: Query results, resend responses, fuzz results, intercept queue entries, compare diffs, and export data are masked before returning to the AI agent
+- MCP tool layer: Query results, resend responses, fuzz results, intercept queue entries, and export data are masked before returning to the AI agent

 - Raw data preserved: The Flow Store always contains the original unmasked data for human review via the Web UI